BrunaLab/LAS6292_DataManagement/README.md

 3. The top menu is edited in the menus.yaml file (`config`->`_default`)
 4. The home page is multiple widgets that are in `content`->`home`
 5. The page is organized as a book, with each chapter (page) set up as a folder in `content`->`home`.
 6. Each week's reading assignment and in-class materials are set up as blog posts, with each week in a different folder (`content`->`post`).
 The 'correct' way might have been to set them up as child pages under `course content`, but that made the left-side menu too busy and I wanted a more streamlined page.
+The down side to that is that it doesn't keep all the materials for each session in the same place, because...
-7. Readings, assignment descriptions, the syllabus, and other pdf files meant to be downloaded -- along with the RMarkdown documents used to render them -- are grouped in folders in the `static` folder. (as per the template documentation).
+7. ...the notes for each class, outlines, Readings, assignment descriptions, the syllabus, and other pdf files meant to be downloaded -- along with the RMarkdown documents used to render them -- are in the `static` folder (as per the template documentation).
+They are organized in subfolders (`syllabus`, `readings`, etc., e.g., `static`->`class-materials`->`readings`.
 8. Be sure to name files and folders with dashes, not underscores (e.g., `class-sessions`, not `class_sessions`).

 ### How to contribute to the course or suggest corrections